Hacker0x01/docs.hackerone.com/docs/programs/hacktivity.md

 ------------- | --------
 Disclosed | Vulnerability reports that have been disclosed to the public.
 You can view contents and details of the vulnerabilities of each report.
 Bug Bounty | Vulnerability reports that were only submitted to programs that provide bounties.
 Published | Vulnerability reports that are from external sources outside of HackerOne.
+See: [Publishing External Vulnerabilities](/hackers/publishing-external-vulnerabilities.html)
 All | All activities that appear on Hacktivity.

 ### How Does an Activity Appear on Hacktivity?